azmedien/kolibri-cockpit/README.md

 ## Getting started with Cockpit

-> You must create the application in Google play before publish from Kolibri Cockpit
+> You must create the application in Google play and make an initial upload before publish from Kolibri Cockpit

 ## Contributing